ihbrune/Anti-DoS-Valve/README.md

 An important goal in the development is the extensive coverage of the code by unittests, which is to guarantee the correct function of this code at a central point in the Tomcat server.

-Also a simulation option in the form of Google Drive Sheets is provided.
+Also a simulation option in the form of Google Drive Sheet is provided.
 The status of the valve can be monitored and the configuration can be changed via JMX.

 # Which version of Tomcat